 This program is also used to create an initial state.
 In practice, we usually reuse an old initial state, and modify it using newstart.

-Like the GCM, program newstart must be compiled (using the makegcm script) to the required grid resolution.
+Like the GCM, program newstart must be compiled (using the makelmdz\fcm or makegcm script) at the required grid resolution.
 For example:

 '''

-makegcm -d 64x48x25 -p mars newstart
+makelmdz_fcm -arch local -d 64x48x25 -p mars newstart

-Then run

-newstart.e

 '''